Archie Scott Gobber

-Archie Scott Gobber (born 1965, Warrensburg, Missouri) is an artist currently living and working in Kansas City, Missouri, who is known for eye-catching works that employ clever wordplay as a vehicle for social and political commentary.
+Archie Scott Gobber (born 1965, in Warrensburg, Missouri) is an artist currently living and working in Kansas City, Missouri, who is known for eye-catching works that employ clever wordplay as a vehicle for social and political commentary.

 Gobber is represented by HAW CONTEMPORARY in Kansas City, MO.
 His work consists of works on paper, paintings, and sculptural installations.

 Scott has one child and a wife.

 Education

 Gobber received a Bachelor of Fine Arts from the Kansas City Art Institute in 1988.